APPLICATION

 Key quality features

-The evaluation regards as much the product as the packaging
+The evaluation regards the product as much as the packaging.

 Shelf-life

-The targeted sell-by date is checked by test
+The targeted sell-by date is checked by the test.

 Product